Broadway Access Review -

 General:

-• For people in the orchestra, things like cups, tables, and guitars regularly flash lights on the audience
+• for people in the orchestra, things like cups, tables, goggles, and guitars regularly reflect on the audience

 Act I:

-• ?First Scene - the first time Mrs. Hermes blows the train whistle there is a moving light that brushes over the audience
+• the first time Hermes blows the train whistle (just after Persephone descends the staircase), there is a slow white wash over the audience

 Act II:

-• Doubt Comes In - moving lanterns and dim lighting
+• Doubt Comes In - has visceral drums and is both hazy and very dim